pulumi/docs/content/blog/advanced-typescript-type-ftw/index.md

 ---
 title: "Advanced TypeScript type FTW!"
 authors: ["cyrus-najmabadi"]
-tags: ["TypeScript"]
+tags: ["Infrastructure as Code"]
 date: "2018-09-19"

-description: "Exploring advanced types in TypeScript to simplify the Pulumi codebase, and making those types consumable."
+summary: "Exploring advanced types in TypeScript to simplify the Pulumi codebase, and making those types consumable.
+The typesystem magic behind how this works for infrastructure as code can be fascinating!"
+meta_image: "RELATIVE_TO_PAGE/completion-list.png"
 ---

 We at Pulumi love TypeScript for cloud apps and infrastructure, because of its rich type system and great ahead-of-time typechecking – making for a more productive inner loop and helping to find errors sooner.
 The typesystem magic behind how this works for infrastructure as code can be fascinating!

-As core part of the Pulumi [programming model](https://pulumi.io/reference/) is that we allow people to express complex [dependency data](https://pulumi.io/reference/programming-model.html#outputs) that may _eventually_ be available.
+A core part of the Pulumi [programming model](https://pulumi.io/reference/) is that we allow people to express complex [dependency data](https://pulumi.io/reference/programming-model.html#outputs) that may _eventually_ be available.
 Traditional JavaScript programming might expose that as a Promise<T>, but we’ve taken that one step further by introducing
     a type we call: